SnapXL/snapx-plugin-spec/README.md

 Proceeding is NOT recommended unless you fully trust the source.

 > 🛑 **This is not like a typical unsigned executable warning you might see on Windows.**
+> In SnapX,
-> In SnapX, developers can **freely prove their identity** using cryptographic keys tied to platforms like GitHub, Keybase, Mailvelope, or email.
+> developers can **without cost prove their identity** using cryptographic keys tied to platforms like GitHub,
+> Keybase, Mailvelope, or email.
-> If they haven’t taken this **basic verification step**, we strongly discourage trusting or installing their plugin — especially if it's distributed outside of official channels or our plugin registry.
+> If they haven’t taken this **basic verification step**, we strongly discourage trusting or installing their plugin —
+> especially if it's distributed outside of official channels or our plugin registry.

 ### 🧾 Ways to Reduce the Warning Severity